tamaragevorgyan/gettyimages-api/README.md

     -  **Issue a new key for Getty Test**
         - Use to test Getty Images Connect functionality including: image search and metadata, download, and account management.
     - **Issue a new key for Connect Embed**
-        - Use to search for and embed from over 40 million embedable images.
+        - Use to search for and embed from over 40 million embeddable images.

 ### If you do not have a Mashery Member account